DanielMartensson/Unscented-Kalman-Filter/README.md

 # Results

-Here I have measure with VL6180x laser from ST Microeletronics.
+Here I have measured with VL6180x laser from ST Microeletronics.
 It’s a very cheep laser and with UKF filter, this laser gives a very more accurate measurement.
 I have measure an object from a fixed distance.

 ## Average and standard deviation with moving average